jon-gunnar/data-manipulation-at-scale/README.md

 # Data Manipulation at Scale
-My solutions to Coursera's Data Manipulation at Scale
+My solutions to Coursera's Data Manipulation at Scale.
+Scripts are written in Python 3.

 ## Problem 1: Get Twitter Data